-Hand hygiene percent compliance for 2018/19 Q1 is 82.1%, which meets the Provincial Hand Hygiene Working Group 80.0% target set by the Ministry of Health but is worse than the target of 85.0% set for VCH/PHC.
+Hand hygiene percent compliance for 2018/19 Q2 is 82.8%, which meets the Provincial Hand Hygiene Working Group target of 80.0% (set by the Ministry of Health) but is worse than the VCH/PHC target of 85.0%.
 Current performance is also worse than the overall hand hygiene percent compliance for 2017/18 of 86.9%.
 Coastal hand hygiene compliance may have been affected by CST/Cerner roll out that took place in 2018/19 Q1.
 PHC hand hygiene compliance may have been affected by the implementation of new data collection methodology.